TEYEN616/Code_Crusaders/docs/value-proposition.md

 # Value proposition

-**Prepare For Future Success**
+**Support For Future Success**
 - Our quiz web app not only helps students achieve academic success, but also instills critical thinking skills, problem-solving skills and a drive for lifelong learning.
 It prepares them for future success in a rapidly changing world.

 **Flexible Learning**
 - Learning should not be limited to the classroom.
 Our quiz web app is accessible anytime, anywhere, so students can learn at their own pace and in comfort.

-**Personal Challenges**
+**Challenges and Competition**
-- Offer personalized quizzes that help students identify their individual strengths and weaknesses and target improvement.
+- The high score motivates the player to try harder and also to outbid his friends.
+It is also a confirmation that you are making progress in learning, for example.

 # Buyer Persona